 Ginger Reeser, MS, RDN, LDN

 Corinne Cannavale received a Bachelor of Science in Molecular and Cell Biology degree with a minor in Chemistry from the University of Illinois at Urbana-Champaign in 2017.
 She then joined the BCNN lab and started a PhD program in Neuroscience.
 Corinne’s main research interests are in learning and memory, specifically, how memory can be enhanced through diet and exercise.
 Her first main research project is investigating cognitive function in preschool aged children.
 Her second main project is understanding how probiotics affect memory and cognition in adults.
 In her free time, Corinne enjoys reading and cooking.

 Bridget Hannon completed a Bachelor of Science in Biology and Psychology degree with a minor in Spanish at the University of Rochester in 2014.
-She received a Master of Science in Nutritional Science from the University of Illinois at Urbana-Champaign in 2017.
+She received a Master of Science in Nutritional Sciences from the University of Illinois at Urbana-Champaign in 2017.
 Her research focuses on dietary and surgical treatments for obesity, the role of genetics in weight loss variability, and how personalized nutrition programs can be designed to better treat adiposity-based chronic diseases.
 She is particularly interested in the role of dietary fat and how different dietary fatty acids affect metabolism.
-She is also enrolled in the Didactic Program in Dietetics and plans to complete the Dietetic Internship following her doctoral defense.
+Bridget is pursuing a PhD in Nutritional Sciences and is currently completing the Dietetic Internship.
 In her free time, Bridget likes reading, CrossFit, and playing the violin.